 Multiple of specials

-All of your main expenses are added together and multiplied by a factor ranging between 1.5 to 4, to calculate the compensation value.
+To calculate the compensation value, all of your main expenses are added together and multiplied by a factor ranging between 1.5 to 4.

 Contact a Missouri Car Accident Lawyer

-Once you understand the basics, it is important to contact an experienced Missouri car accident attorney.
-Navigating the legal system can be confusing, so it is important to have an experienced attorney on your side who knows how to get you the full compensation you are entitled to.
+Once you understand the basics, it is important to contact an experienced St. Louis car accident attorney.
+Navigating the legal system can be confusing, so it is crucial to have an experienced attorney on your side who knows how to get you the full compensation you are legally entitled to.